-Only use a washer fluid that meets Ford specifications.
+Only use a washer fluid that meets Ford specification WSB-M8B16-A2.
 Refer to Lubricant specifications in this chapter.

 State or local regulations on volatile organic compounds may restrict the use of methanol, a common windshield washer antifreeze additive.
 Washer fluids containing non-methanol antifreeze agents should be used only if they provide cold weather protection without damaging the vehicle's paint finish, wiper blades or washer system.